Which comes first, the Concept or the Shoot?Apr 18, 2022

-This is something that I get asked every single day from photographers all around the world.
+This is something that I get asked about every single day by photographers all around the world.
 “Where do I even start?!
 Should I come up with the idea for my composite and choose my stock first, or shoot my subject and come up with ideas on how to use my model and choose what stock I want later.
-For me personally, the answer is both.
+For me, the answer is both.

 It is always a good idea to have some inspiration in mind when you go into the shoot on what you would like to create from your session.
-Especially when working with clients, it’s always ideal to ask them if they have any ideas or input as to what they would like for their children, what they would like to see hanging in their home.
+Especially when working with clients, it’s always ideal to ask them if they have any ideas or input about what they would like for their children and what they would like to see hanging in their home.
 After all, these art pieces will be displayed in their home and should ideally have a special meaning for them.
-Consulting with your clients before the shoots also allow for you both to plan on outfit and prop selections.
+Consulting with your clients before the shoots also allows you to plan on an outfit and prop selections.

 Just the thought of trying to choose one or two ideas can be overwhelming to your clients, especially when the possibilities are endless!
-If you run into a scenario like this, try asking your clients a few questions such as what is important to them, what types of activities do their families enjoy, what are their children interested in.
-Even ask them about their own childhood…was there a particular storybook, movie or activity that they enjoyed when they were children, that they share a love for with their own children today.
+If you run into a scenario like this, try asking your clients a few questions such as what is important to them, what types of activities their families enjoy, and what their children are interested in.
+Even ask them about their childhood…was there a particular storybook, movie, or activity that they enjoyed when they were children that they share a love for with their children today.

-Also, when working with very young clients, instead of trying to pose them, I prefer to let them play and interact with their families and then get my ideas while culling through the images.
-For example, in the image below, this little cutie was going in for her stuffed bunny, but while culling, I imagined her hugging an animal and this was the ending result.
+Also, when working with very young clients, I prefer to let them play and interact with their families and then get my ideas while culling through the images instead of trying to pose them.
+For example, in the image below, this little cutie was going in for her stuffed bunny, but while culling, I imagined her hugging an animal, which was the ending result.

-It’s always a good idea to go into your photo shoots with some type of inspiration and focus, but don’t be afraid to get creative with your concepts after the shoot as well.
-Some of my best composites are derived from ideas that never would have occurred to me until I clicked the shutter or viewed the image after it was shot.
+It’s always a good idea to go into your photo shoots with some inspiration and focus, but don’t be afraid to get creative with your concepts afterward.
+For example, some of my best composites are derived from ideas that never would have occurred to me until I clicked the shutter or viewed the image after it was shot.
 Furthermore, many of my concepts would not have been realized if not for the ideas and collaboration of the parents and children before the shoot.

 Open your mind, be flexible and find your inspiration!